conjectures/Engineering_84_business_week/README.md

 |assertIsInstance(a, b)   |    isinstance(a, b)    |3.2|
 |assertNotIsInstance(a, b)|    not isinstance(a,b) |3.2|

+### TDD Example in Python
-- Let's create a file called `test_unittest_simplecalc.py`
+Let's create a file called `test_unittest_simplecalc.py`.

-- Naming convention is extremely important when it comes to testing in Python
+> Naming convention is extremely important when it comes to testing in Python.
+> This is because the `pytest` module searches for files that start with `test` to compile the unit tests.

+In the file we have added the code seen below.
 ```python
 # Import unittest to inherit TestCase - use it to create tests against our code.
 import unittest